By-DevOps-For-DevOps/ecs-cicd/README.md

 ### Prerequisites
 1. Create an S3 bucket to store the Lambda function for slack notifications.
 The bucket should be in same region as your codepipeline.
+2. Create an S3 bucket to store the App specific environment variable if any.
+The bucket should be in same region as your codepipeline.
-2. Create an ECS repository in the same region as your ECS Cluster.
+3. Create an ECS repository in the same region as your ECS Cluster.
-3. The application repository must contain `ecs/service.yaml` and `buildspec.yaml`.
+4. The application repository must contain `ecs/service.yaml` and `buildspec.yaml`.
-4. GitHub Token with `admin:repo_hook` and `repo` scopes.
+5. GitHub Token with `admin:repo_hook` and `repo` scopes.

 ### Steps to install.
 1. Clone the repo